 Fueled up, I was ready to look for some great music on Frenchmen street.
 Frenchmen street is known to be the more authentic version of Bourbon street, with lots of live music venues.
 What I didn’t find on Frenchmen was the laid back jazz place I was hoping for; instead, I got some excellent people watching.
-The whole street was packed with people either too old or too young to get that wasted.
+The whole street was packed with people either too old or too young to get wasted.
 Witnessing this drunken parade on Frenchmen, I could only imagine what Bourbon street would hold.
 I did know I needed more punch for that.

 Saturday’s sunny sky and perfect temperature called for outdoor exploring.
 I started with a Free Tour by Foot of the Garden District, including the Lafayette Cemetery.
 The latter hosts both famous and infamous souls of the 19th century, equally brought to their knees by one fatal mosquito bite.
 The famous spent the more glorious part of their lives down the street, in the mansions of the Garden District.
 This district was erected so that the French and the Americans could live in one and the same city, without having to face that fact.
 The French imbibed in the French Quarter, the Americans sat on their porches in the Garden District.
 I definitely recommend a guided tour of the Garden District, as many of these houses have great stories to them.

 Given the melting pot that is New Orleans, it’s no wonder that the city has an amazing food culture.
 Therefore next on my Big Easy tour was a culinary history tour with Tastebud.
 The five food stops on the tour were paired with the history of the food, as well as the restaurants we were enjoying it at.
-It’s a great way to taste a little bit of everything, if you don’t have the time or the stomach to try it all in US-sized portions.
+It’s a great way to taste a little bit of everything, if you don’t have the time or the stomach to try it all in US-size portions.
 Must tries include gumbo and jambalaya, beef po’boy, muffaletta and pralines.

 When we were walking the streets of the French Quarter, we came across the kind of music I was looking for last night.
 Better late than never!